Blogs & Posts

 The role of safety reps

-Actively participate in risk assessments, encourage reporting of hazards, and collaborate with management to shape safer workplaces.
+Actively participate in risk assessments, encourage reporting of hazards, and collaborate with management and employees to shape safer workplaces.

 Real-world examples